mayaalsamarrai/vc-module-pagebuilder/README.md

    1. Permalink;
    1. Page metatitle (optional);
    1. Page meta description (optional)
-1. Click 'Create' button
+1. Click 'Create' button;
 1. The new page will be created.

-### Edit New Page
+### Edit Page

-1. Select the new page from the list;
+1. Select the page file from the list of pages;
 1. Click 'Open in Designer';
 1. The system opens the Pagebuilder that consists of: